ejoebstl/graphcool-webhook-invoker/README.md

 Test driven development in production, what could go wrong? :rocket: :see_no_evil:

-Invokes [graphcool](http://graph.cool) webhooks with existing data, without modifying your precious data.
+Manually invokes [graphcool](http://graph.cool) webhooks with existing data.

 Useful for testing, but please use with care.